 Text Rendering and Typography

 For graphic designers, AI text has been a nightmare of gibberish.
-Nano Banana Pro is the first robust solution for legible typography integrated into the render.
+Nano Banana Pro is the first robust solution for legible typography and it’s SHOCKINGLY good.

 You can finally mock up posters, packaging, and editorial layouts directly.